marc-thieme/makeframes/examples/example.typ

 You can also reference stuff like @this-note naturally.

 #example[][
-  We have two way to spawn theorems without a title.
+  We have two ways to spawn theorems without a title.
   Either by providing an empty title.
   In this case, the supplement will be displayed in place of a title.
 ]